heathen00/wfparser3/wfparser3/README.md

 Rough list:
- * Fix API Definition: Replace non type safe String data members with type safe data members, as appropriate.
- * Fix API Definition: All Statement classes must be value objects, thus interfaces that have "append...()" type methods must be replaced with an implementation that does not allow the Statement to be modified once instantiated.
  * Fix API Definition: Should any statements that use a file name use File instead of just a String?
 Probably.
  * Fix API Definition: Similar to "IsCommentable", should there be a common interface for all interfaces that use VertexReferenceGroups?
 It would help ensure that all the interfaces uses the same method definitions, if appropriate.